This article will focus on how to access and interpret a Cap Table on our platform.

-If we go through what each line item on the Cap Table looks like, you can see how useful the Cap Table can be.
-A line item will have the name of a person or entity that owns the shares.
+Each line item on the cap table will have the name of a person or entity that owns the shares.
 A person should have their full legal name as it will be the name that is on the stock certificate.
-(To find this, select the line item listing in the Cap Table or by way of the Stock Ledger).
+(To find this, select the line-item listing in the Cap Table or by way of the Stock Ledger).
 Each Cap Table line item will also include the number of shares or options the person/entity has (or amount of money they put in for a SAFE/KISS/Note).

-A good Cap Table will also make note of whether shares/options were granted under the plan or outside of the plan.
+The Cap Table also makes note of whether shares/options were granted under the plan or outside of the plan.
 We include information about how shares were granted with the documents that lay out the terms linked to the Cap Table line.
 Some of these could include part of a financing, bridge note conversion, a purchase of a warrant, etc.

 Note that it's appropriate to have all shares or options granted to a person on the cap table, even if the shares or options are not vested yet.
 The reason for this is that it's possible they will stay with the company and earn the right to keep all those shares (or exercise all their options), so they should be included when calculating ownership.

-An example line item entry is shown below, which illustrates how easy it is to see the number and class of shares owned by Raviga Capital.
-You can also see that our platform allows for direct action to be taken from the cap table, via the paper and pen icon.
+An example of line-item entry is shown below, which illustrates how to easily see the number and class of shares owned by each holder.
+You can also see that our platform allows for editing directly from the cap table, via the paper and pen icon.

 Understanding the Percent Column

-In our platform, each line item displays the ownership of shares, options, or alternatives/debt for each stock/option holder.
-The "percent" column calculates the percent ownership for each of these stockholders based on the number of shares issued for each class of stock.
-For instance, using the screenshot above, Raviga Capital's percent ownership is 87.9% for Series A, because they are the majority stockholders of Series A shares.
-In other words, Raviga owns a total of 579,770 Series A shares which, divided by the total Series A shares issued by the company (659,556), yields a 87.9% ownership of Series A stock.
+In our platform, each line item displays the ownership of shares, options, or alternatives/debt for each holder.
+The Percent column calculates the percent ownership for each of these stockholders based on the number of shares issued for each class of stock.
+For instance, using the screenshot below, the Andrew O'Brien Family Trust owns 55.454% of the Series B shares.
+In other words, they own 57,026 shares of Series B shares, when divided by the total number of shares issued by the company (102,835), yields a 55.454% ownership of Series B stock.